ferdinand-koenig/resmetric/review/README.md

 different resilience metrics can be explored.
 In addition, the `metrics` submodule provides functions that can calculate the metrics individually!

-> **Note**: This README corresponds to the anonymized version, created for a double-blind review process.
+> **Note for Reviewers**: This README corresponds to the anonymized version, created for a double-blind review process.
 > Any occurrences of "ANONYMIZED" in the text indicate that certain information or links have been removed to maintain
 > anonymity.
 The full details will be restored in the version prepared for publication.

-> **Note**: This README has adapted examples to work when downloading the review folder.
+> **Note for Reviewers**: This README has adapted examples to work when downloading the review folder.
+Further, the images are
+> not included in the download.
+Please view via https://anonymous.4open.science/r/resmetric/README.md or find them
+> in the `/example `folder.

 ## Key Features
 - **Separation of Dip-Agnostic ([T-Ag]) and Dip-Dependent Metrics ([T-Dip])**: Analyze your performance graph w.r.t. resilience and 'antifragility' (See *Getting Started* Section)